cyverse-archive/DE/services/api/endpoints/notifications.md

 }
 ```

-In this example only the data notifications that have not been marked as deleted
+In this example only the data notifications that have not been marked as deleted are counted.
-are counted.

 ## Obtaining Unseen Notifications

 Secured Endpoint: GET /secured/notifications/unseen-messages

-This endpoint is primarily a passthrough endpoint to the notification agent's
-`/unseen-messages` endpoint, but it does make calls into the apps service in order to
-add the app description to job status update notifications.
+This endpoint is primarily a passthrough endpoint to the notification agent's `/unseen-messages` endpoint, but it does make calls into the apps service in order to add the app description to job status update notifications.

 This service is used to obtain notifications that the user hasn't seen yet.
-This service takes no query-string parameters other than the `proxyToken`
+This service takes no query-string parameters.
-parameter that is required by all secured services.
 Here's an example:

 ```
-$ curl -s "http://by-tor:8888/secured/notifications/unseen-messages?proxyToken=$(cas-ticket)" | python -mjson.tool
+$ curl -sH "$AUTH_HEADER" "http://by-tor:8888/secured/notifications/unseen-messages" | python -mjson.tool
 {
     "messages": []
 }